AMHERST -- If you're Derek Kellogg, the first half of the basketball season couldn't have gone much better for the University of Massachusetts.

 So while you don't get style points in basketball, the fifth-year UMass head coach said that just getting a win isn't quite good enough.

 "It's nice that you win a game, you go to 12-1 and people are saying that's not good enough," he said.
 "That's nice.
-That makes you feel good because it makes you realize that we have a chance to do something.

 "We feel the same way.
 That wasn't to the level we want to be at.
 We want to be better in all aspects of the game."